A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Discussion

+An algorithm that can automatically detect and eliminate spoofed packets at the Internet core, \ie at an IXP, gives hope to Internet operators to overcome one of the major security threats.
+While significant efforts, costs, and collateral damages~\cite{hnjds-pfdms-18b,nbdsw-dbhdo-19} are accepted today to defend against DDoS attacks, these drawbacks could be largely avoided by simply deploying such spoofing detectors at central exchange points.
+Unfortunately, the results of this reproducibility study do not support the promise to solve this problem.

-Pursuing further investigations and private communications with the authors, we tried to investigate the reasons for these dissappointing results.
-Aside from minor inaccuracies of the method such as \one inaccurate timing and updates as well as \two disregards of BGP withdraw messages in the public dump files, and \three inaccurate modeling of transitivity in the BGP routing graph~\cite{swscb-cuflsr-16}, the construction of the customer cones always suffers severely from the lack of visibility of BGP relations.
-This well-known problem cannot be resolved on a general level.
-Instead, the authors of IMC'17 decided to manually inspect the traffic flows and adjust peering relations accordingly (\cf Section~4.4, ``Missing AS Links:'' in~\cite{lskrf-dcait-17}).
-Such manual adjustments of data sets are understandable for the individual case under exploration.
-They discard, however, the presented method from future use in real deployment.
+We investigated the reasons for these disappointing results.
+Pursuing additional analyses and private communication with the authors, we could identify a number of unresolved obstacles.
+Aside from minor inaccuracies of the IMC'17 method~\cite{ietf-private-19} such as \one inaccurate timing with respect to control and data plane measurements, \two disregarding of BGP withdraw messages in the public dump files, and \three inaccurate modeling of transitivity in the BGP routing graph~\cite{swscb-cuflsr-16}, the construction of the customer cones always suffers irremediably from the lack of visibility of BGP relations.

+Transferring these general shortcomings to the specific observation perspective of an IXP reveals additional structural problems.
+An IXP provides layer~2 cross-connecting infrastructure that remains transparent to the routing layer.
+An IXP takes no role in the routing topology, and thus cannot sensibly be used as a reference point for control plane analyses.
+Virtually any kind of inter-domain traffic traverses the IXP switch fabric, including that of pure transit, of traditional business relations~\cite{g-iasri-01}, of newly emerging business relations (\eg paid peering), agreements of regional communities, and private peerings.

+Previous work~\cite{kkz-didmh-13} already excluded transit traffic from source address validation.
+Independent, parallel work~\cite{mlhcb-cisti-19} correctly coined provider-to-customer traffic `unverifiable' as discussed in Section~\ref{sec:spoofer}.
+Authors, however, could not sharpen the filters for source address validation at IXPs, because most customer cones of providers (\eg Tier-1, NSPs) are too large to sensitively filter out spoofers.
+Very recent work of Fonseca et al.~\cite{fcfmj-tdssi-20} also observed that most customer cones present at IXPs are too large to be of use.
+Instead, authors propose to identify origins of spoofers by varying anycast announcements for the detectors in BGP and infer source networks of the arriving traffic location.